 - (a) Monthly reports.
-Each commercial licensee shall complete a monthly report on a form prescribed by the Department.
-These reports shall be deemed untimely if not received by the Department by the fifteenth (15th) of each month for the preceding month. - (1) Dispensary reports shall include: - (A) The amount of marijuana purchased from a licensed processor in pounds; - (B) The amount of marijuana purchased from a licensed grower in pounds; - (C) The amount of marijuana sold to licensees and the type of licensee;

-- (D) A detailed explanation of why any medical marijuana product purchased by the licensee cannot be accounted for as having been sold or still remaining in inventory; - (E) Total dollar amount of all sales to medical marijuana patients and caregivers; and - (F) Total dollar amount of all taxes collected from sales to medical marijuana patients and caregivers. - (2) Grower reports shall include: - (A) The amount of marijuana harvested in pounds; - (B) The amount of marijuana sold to processor licensees in pounds; - (C) The amount of marijuana sold to researcher, dispensary, and processor licensees in pounds; - (D) The amount of drying or dried marijuana on hand; - (E) The amount of marijuana waste in pounds; - (F) If necessary, a detailed explanation of why any marijuana cannot be accounted for as having been sold, disposed of or maintained in current inventory; and - (G) Total dollar amount of all sales to processer, dispensary, and researcher licensees. - (3) Processor reports shall include: - (A) The amount of marijuana purchased from grower licensees in pounds; - (B) The amount of marijuana sold to dispensary, processor, and researcher licensees in pounds; - (C) The amount of medical marijuana manufactured or processed in pounds; - (D) If necessary, a detailed explanation of why any marijuana cannot be accounted for as having been purchased, sold, processed, or maintained in current inventory; and - (E) The amount of marijuana waste in pounds. - (b) Records: Pursuant to the Department's audit responsibilities, commercial establishments shall keep a copy of the following records for at least seven (7) years from the date of creation: - (1) Business records, such as manual or computerized records of assets and liabilities, monetary transactions, journals, ledgers, and supporting documents, including agreements, checks, invoices, and vouchers; - (2) Documentation of every instance in which medical marijuana was sold, which shall include: - (A) The identification number associated with the receiving license; and - (B) The quantity and type of medical marijuana sold; - (3) Documentation of every instance in which marijuana was purchased, which shall include: - (A) The license number of the selling entity; and - (B) The quantity and type of medical marijuana purchased.
+Each commercial licensee shall utilize an inventory management system to maintain records and shall complete a monthly report on a form prescribed by the Department.
+These reports shall be deemed untimely if not received by the Department by the fifteenth (15th) of each month for the preceding month. - (1) Dispensary reports shall include: - (A) The amount of marijuana purchased from a licensed processor in pounds; - (B) The amount of marijuana purchased from a licensed grower in pounds; - (C) The amount of marijuana sold to licensees and the type of licensee; - (D) A detailed explanation of why any medical marijuana product purchased by the licensee cannot be accounted for as having been sold or still remaining in inventory; - $\underline{\text{(E)}}$ Total dollar amount of all sales to medical marijuana patients and caregivers; and - $\underline{\text{(F)}}$ Total dollar amount of all taxes collected from sales to medical marijuana patients and caregivers. - (2) Grower reports shall include: - (A) The amount of marijuana harvested in pounds; - (B) The amount of marijuana sold to processor licensees in pounds; - (C) The amount of marijuana sold to researcher, dispensary, and processor licensees in pounds; - (D) The amount of drying or dried marijuana on hand; - (E) The amount of marijuana waste in pounds; - (F) If necessary, a detailed explanation of why any marijuana cannot be accounted for as having been sold, disposed of or maintained in current inventory; and - (G) Total dollar amount of all sales to processer, dispensary, and researcher licensees. - (3) Processor reports shall include: - (A) The amount of marijuana purchased from grower licensees in pounds; - (B) The amount of marijuana sold to dispensary, processor, and researcher licensees in pounds; - (C) The amount of medical marijuana manufactured or processed in pounds; - (D) If necessary, a detailed explanation of why any marijuana cannot be accounted for as having been purchased, sold, processed, or maintained in current inventory; and - (E) The amount of marijuana waste in pounds. - (b) Records.
+Pursuant to the Department's audit responsibilities, commercial establishments shall keep a copy of the following records for at least seven (7) years from the date of creation: - (1) Business records, such as manual or computerized records of assets and liabilities, monetary transactions, journals, ledgers, and supporting documents, including agreements, checks, invoices, and vouchers; - (2) Documentation of every instance in which medical marijuana was sold, which shall include: